 Conversely, the strength of Article 9 is exhibited in public opposition to the new defense policies and especially the new budget.
 Many are finding issues with whether the latest measures maintain a commitment to peace.
 Specifically, there is opposition to implementing original counterstrike capabilities that reach enemies far past Japan’s borders.
 This challenges the commitment to self-defense measures.
 Likewise, the five-year budget meeting 2 percent of the GDP seems like a radical shift from a historically less-resourced military.
 The public has expressed criticisms of the administration, which strays from historical and national identity.
 On the first Constitution Day (an annual holiday celebrating the Constitution’s inception) after the documents were released, Japanese crowds protested and marched to support peace, pacifism, and resistance to the new budget.
 Persistent citizen support of Article 9 suggests the article’s role will stay strong and constitutionally unchanged despite the efforts of political parties.

 My argument rests somewhere in the middle of these two movements.
 I conclude that Article 9 will not be amended anytime in the near future.
 Likewise, the complete removal of Article 9 will almost certainly never come to pass.
 The values Japan embraced with the adoption of Article 9 remain at the heart of Japanese identity.
 The peace-loving attitudes associated with it are not easily changed.
 Likewise, the Constitution is not easily changed.
 Since its inception, the Constitution has never been amended or altered.
-Politicians have tried to reform it, but all have failed including Abe.
+Politicians have tried to reform it, but all have failed, including Abe.
 Therefore, it is difficult to argue this change will come anytime soon, especially when the greatest voice of the movement for change failed.
 Article 9 will remain unchanged for the foreseeable future.
 However, it will continue to be subject to formal and informal reinterpretation.
 Just as history shows amendment improbable, history also shows a legacy of reinterpretation to fit the needs of the times.
 As global order and national security continue to be threatened, presiding administrations will respond with interpretations that promote Japanese, US, and increasingly international interests.
 As other scholars claim, Japanese militarization will continue to be normalized.
 The US-Japan alliance will solidify, as will Japan’s defense role in the international community.
 Increasing military developments will result, but significant amendments to the Constitution will not.

 Deterrence